-Then there’s the food, yacht week, beautiful islands… the list goes on and on.
-Long story short, you’re bound to find at least one reason why you want to visit Croatia!
+It’s a country that’s got a little bit of everything, from beautiful islands, historic cities and a whole heap of beautiful coastlines.
+Long story short, you’re bound to find at least one reason why you want to visit Croatia.

-Located on the island of Dugi Otok, this bay is also a protected nature park.
-Spanning an impressive 10 kilometres, you can expect blustery cliffs, charming inlets, and pebble beaches.
+Located on the island of Dugi Otok, this bay is also a protected nature park that has towering cliffs, a lagoon and secret little coves.

 3.)
 Lastovo Island

 For a taste of traditional Croatia, you’ll wanna head straight for Lastovo Island.
 It’s one of the best places in Croatia to visit that instantly transports you back in time.
 It almost feels like you’ve arrived 300 years ago… and it’s stunning.

 Also, the island is covered in verdant forests and a rugged coastline, so if you love hiking then this is definitely the place to come.
 That being said, make sure to spend some time in Lastovo Old Town, too – it really is a beautiful place.